Iniya-s2008/2b_SLIDING_WINDOW_PROTOCOL/README.md

 # 2b IMPLEMENTATION OF SLIDING WINDOW PROTOCOL
 ## AIM:
-To implement python program to perform stop and wait protocol
+To implement python program to perform sliding window protocol

 ## ALGORITHM:
 1. Start the program.